svetovidov/gradfolio/_projects/1_project.md

 We focused on predicting the impact of a given law text on internet broadband speed (excitatory/inhibitory).
 The main data source (law texts, internet speed) is a Federal Communications Commission [website](https://opendata.fcc.gov){:target="_blank"}.
 Additionally, contextual state-level data have been crawled to be used as features for training.

-In this project, I worked on preprocessing and vectorizing raw texts of laws with GloVe embedding, as well as implementing machine learning models for policy classification.
+In this project, I worked on preprocessing and vectorizing raw texts of laws with GloVe embedding, as well as implementing machine learning models for policy classification, including random forests, logistic regression, multinomial Naive Bayes, and deep neural networks.
 The results were presented at a poster section of the FLAIRS conference and can be found [here](https://journals.flvc.org/FLAIRS/article/view/128499){:target="_blank"}

 Project [repo](https://github.com/AI-VTRC/AIassurance){:target="_blank"}